alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 "x_test_300_merge_spectra3.npy"---> referes to the input CARS data

+## About the experimetal CARS data
+The experimetal CARS data set used in this investigation can only be provided by upon the request and can contact [Erik M. Vartiainen](https://research.lut.fi/converis/portal/detail/Person/56843?auxfun=&lang=en_GB)

 ## About the CNN model code

 The model architecture directly adapted from the SpecNet paper (See https://github.com/Valensicv/SpecNet for the full code of the neural net-work model)